-Particular attention must be paid to the tightness of the wheels on new vehicles.

-In the first few miles' driving, heating of the brake hubs and drums will actually reduce the wheel tightness.
+paid Particular attention must be to the tightness of the wheels new vehicles. on In the first few miles' driving, heating of the brake hubs and drums will actually reduce the wheel tightness.
 It is therefore essential to check the tightness every 6 miles (10 kilometres) until no further loosening is noted.
 Nonetheless the tightness must be checked whenever you are about to tow the trailer.